All Episodes

 Very simple.

-He said it's easier to believe that something that has been can be again than it is to believe that something that's never been can be.
+He said, it's easier to believe that something that has been can be again than it is to believe that something that's never been can be.

-He set out to prove Christianity was a fraud, and he became one of the biggest disciples of Christianity ever.
+He set out to prove Christianity was a fraud and he became one of the biggest disciples of Christianity ever.

-Uh now, I don't I'm focusing on Christianity because I am one, but I'm not doing this to disparage anything else.
+Now, I'm focusing on Christianity because I am one, but I'm not doing this to disparage anything else.

-The point is, whatever your religious belief is, it's based on something larger than yourself, and it's based on a desire to understand uh more than we're capable of understanding.
+The point is, whatever your religious belief is, it's based on something larger than yourself, and it's based on a desire to understand more than we're capable of understanding.

 And that's the reason for their hatred of the Christian right.

-Uh and that's uh in fact, their hatred of the Christian right is such that they will tolerate violent religions.
+And that's, in fact, their hatred of the Christian right is such that they will tolerate violent religions and try to compare the Christian right to them and so forth.

-It's it's really it's it's not hard to understand who liberals are at all and why it is that they're motivated the way they are, and this separation of church and state thing is a great illustration.
+It's really, it's not hard to understand who liberals are at all and why it is that they're motivated the way they are.

-What in the world is why why have to go so out of your way to distort this and then end up trying to teach it in kids where by the way, when you are a teacher and you're in a public school, you are part of the state, and you are coercing if you are telling your students that you're not gonna let God in your classroom because it shouldn't be part of the country, uh, it was never part of country, separation of church and state and all you are coercing, and you are prohibited from doing that.
+What in the world is why have to go so out of your way to distort this and then end up trying to teach it in kids where, by the way, when you are a teacher and you're in a public school, you are part of the state and you are coercing.

-And that's what this teacher in this school down here that I've been talking about all day has been has is is up to, and is just an idiot, and yet has a doctoral degree.
+And that's what this teacher in this school down here that I've been talking about all day is up to.

 And nothing more than a pure liberal hack who probably has a miserable life, spends a lot of it in fear.